UPDATE: In 2020, the requirements and application steps for obtaining Medicaid insurance have undergone no significant changes.

 Kentucky Medicaid has a number of programs tailored for special groups of people.
 Among the programs is Medicaid Works, which targets disabled applicants.
 What are the requirements for Medicaid?
 The eligibility requirements for Medicaid in Kentucky depend on the category that an applicant falls under.
 Kentucky Medicaid eligibility benefits also vary depending on the category of an applicant.

-Income-Based Medicaid Benefits Eligibility in Kentucky
+What Are the Income-Based Medicaid Benefits Requirements in Kentucky?

 What are the income requirements for Medicaid?
 The state has come up with specific income guidelines to be used to determine whether or not an applicant qualifies for Medicaid.
 In general, all beneficiaries must demonstrate financial need.
 The requirements for eligibility for Medicaid in Kentucky include: